asc4asc/pwa1/README.md

-# Hello PWA (only a copy please use the original !!!)
+# Hallo PWA (Only a copy please use the original !!!)

-The classic Hello World program as a Progressive Web App
+Das klassische "Hello World" program als "Progressive Web App"

+Ich habe meine erste App. hinzugefügt ein einfacher Button der hochzählt......

 I've also written a tutorial to go along with the code.
 Read it on Medium: